-We believe that any solution should be applied to all generation and not limited to storage as this ensures that summary, as ESO, we are not in receipt of granular HH data (as it is aggregated by Supplier and by GSP Group), and cannot differentiate between different 'types' of demand (although we would reiterate that demand is demand, and the transmission system is built and secured in order to meet all demand).
+We believe that any solution should be applied to all generation and not limited to storage as this ensures that there is no risk of discrimination. granular HH

+data (as it is

+aggregated by

+Supplier and by

+GSP Group),

+and cannot

+differentiate

+between

+different 'types'

+of demand

+(although we

+would reiterate

+that

+demand is demand, and the transmission system is built and secured in order to meet all demand).

-We are mindful that the proposed solution exempts a Generator (as an entity) from on the original solution).
-Following on from this other impacts to consider are: • The correct data provided by Elexon to allow the correct amount of volume to be excluded from the demand residual charge.
-If this data was not provided by Elexon, National Grid will have to create a process and system to be able to correctly identify this volume which will increase cost of implementation, especially if a solution is developed that includes SVA generation. • It is important to note that if an developed this dramatically increase the would block and a Generator's office block and it is not reasonable to state that one should face a cost on demand from which the other is exempt.
-In recent publications, Ofgem have alluded to a distinction between 'final demand' and 'demand for the purposes of generation'.
-This has not been considered as part of the solution as of yet but should be considered by the Workgroup.
+We are mindful that the proposed solution exempts a Generator (as an entity) from paying the TDR, which means their NHH to consider are: • The correct data provided by Elexon to allow the correct amount of volume to be excluded from the demand residual charge.
+If this data was not provided by Elexon, National Grid will have to create a process and system to be able to correctly identify this volume which will increase cost of implementation. especially if a solution is developed that includes SVA generation. • It is important to note that if an SVA solution is developed this bluow dramatically increase the amount of data National Grid would receive.